DragosPopse/no_gfx_api/readme.md

 Like most things in life, this is not without its tradeoffs:

 1. It assumes relatively recent hardware.
 It requires Vulkan 1.3 with the VK_EXT_shader_object extension.
 It can use more extensions for optional features such as raytracing.
 2. Shader arguments are all passed via a single pointer.
-This is very flexible and easy to work with, but it can also prevent some prefetching/optimizations that drivers usually implement with standard bindings and vertex buffers.
+This is very flexible and easy to work with, but it adds an additional indirection to get to the shader data, because of the way current APIs are designed and implemented.
 This will probably make shaders in general slightly slower.
-How much impact this will have, I can't say for sure right now.
-On the other hand, working with a nicer and better API can make optimization easier and quicker.
+You should evaluate whether or not this affects your project.
+One thing to note is that working with a nicer and better API can make optimization easier and quicker.
 3. It currently only targets Vulkan, so it's not fully cross-platform.
 Mac support is best-effort, through MoltenVK/KosmicKrisp only.
 Developing on Mac is probably doable, but if shipping to Mac is desired I'd consider the option of writing a separate Metal backend for your application.

 ## Shaders